A Thanksgiving Prayer to an Uncontrolling God

-Each November, Americans gather with family or friends to celebrate the Thanksgiving holiday.
-Words of thanks sometimes enter the public news or get expressed at civic gatherings.
-It’s natural to wonder what people believe when they say, “Thank you, God.”
+Each November, Americans gather to celebrate the Thanksgiving holiday.
+Words of thanks sometimes enter the public news or get expressed at civic gatherings too.

-Those who say God controls everything — All God — express gratitude at Thanksgiving.
+Those who say God controls everything — let’s call their view, “All God” — express gratitude at Thanksgiving.
 They believe God directly or indirectly controls everything.

 The Allowing God

-When people who accept the conventional view pray, they could insert any event into “Thank you, God, for _____.”
-The God of conventional theology gets ultimate credit or blame for causing or allowing all things.
+When those who say, “God allows evil” pray at Thanksgiving, they could insert any event into the “Thank you, God, for _____” sentence.
+The Allowing God gets ultimate credit and blame for causing or allowing all things.

 The Uncontrolling God of Love

-Thanksgiving Prayer that Makes Sense
+A Thanksgiving Prayer that Makes Sense

 The more we realize how interrelated the universe is and how much God loves in an uncontrolling way, the more we understand how widely we are indebted.
-A Thanksgiving meal is possible because of God’s action, a chef or chefs, farmers, those who transport food, those who make the plates, tables, and homes we use when celebrating, and so many more.
+A Thanksgiving meal is possible because of God’s action, a chef or chefs, farmers, those who transport food, those who make the plates, tables, and homes we use when celebrating, plants, animals, and so many more.

 God inspires goodness throughout all creation.
-We have many reasons to be thankful… and many to thank!
+We have many reasons to be thankful… and many actors to thank!